trovu/trovu/Advanced-settings-&-personal-shortcuts.md

 - github: .
   name: my
 ```
 This is an array of the [namespaces](https://github.com/trovu/trovu.github.io/wiki/Namespaces) you want to use.
-Every entry may be
+Every entry may be either

 - a string: Then it refers to an (official) site namespace, i.e. one in the [trovu-data](https://github.com/trovu/trovu-data) repository.
 Shortcuts in there are curated by the Trovu community.
 - key/value pairs, then they refer to a custom namespace, e.g. your (or someone else's) user namespace in Github.
 Every entry must contain: